basti564/MNSPlusTrasher/README.md

 [![GitHub stars](https://img.shields.io/github/stars/basti564/MNSPlusTrasher?style=for-the-badge)](https://github.com/basti564/MNSPlusTrasher/stargazers)
 ### The best and only MNS+ "hacktool" available
 MNSPlusTrasher is designed to show flaws in [MNS+](http://mns.bildung-rp.de/) which is used by most [schools](http://mnsnet.de/db/) in Rhineland-Palatinate, Germany
-MNSPlusTrasher has been developed with MNS+ 2.0 and Windows 7/10 in mind, but mostly works on other versions too
 ## Explanation
 The explanation of the main exploit used by TeacherConsolePatcher can be found [here](https://github.com/basti564/mns-patcher) on GitHub
 ## Releases